*Note: this post contains affiliate links

 A private double room cost over $40 in the dingiest and sketchiest guest house (i.e. Chungking/Mirador Mansions).
 I knew it would be an expensive city, but it was still surprising to come across those prices.

-I stayed in three different accommodations throughout my time in Hong Kong, all in Kowloon.
+During my time in Hong Kong, I stayed at three accommodations, all in Kowloon.

 My first two nights were at The Mahjong Hostel.
 I really liked this place even though it was a bit far from the action, and more in the residential and small business district.
 It was clean and comfortable.
 I shared a queen bed with my partner in an eight-bed mixed dorm.